acuciureanu/js-maid/README.md

 # js-maid 🕵️ - Your JavaScript Investigator

-⚠️ This tool doesn't handle obfuscated or packed Javascript files ⚠️

 js-maid started off as an idea to break down JavaScript into an AST (something like a blueprint) and then run some smart checks on it.
 It's a handy little tool for folks diving into code, looking for bugs, or just trying to get a grip on what's happening under the hood.

 ## Install Bun.sh